 - Teaching Tips features short articles about ideas that practitioners at all levels can readily implement.
 To submit, send articles to department editor Ferman Konukman at firstname.lastname@example.org.

 - Technology Tips features short articles, all kinds of technological devices and software that practitioners at all levels can readily implement.
 To submit, send articles to department editor Brian Mosier at email@example.com.

 - Health Tips features short articles about health-related activities and lessons that practitioners can readily implement.
 To submit, send articles to department editor Sarah Benes at firstname.lastname@example.org.

 Penalty for Plagiarism

-If it is determined that an article incorporates plagiarized material, the following actions will be taken: (1) the author will receive a formal reprimand from JOPERD and from his or her association; (2) a copy of the reprimand will be sent to the author's institution or place of employment; and (3) the author will be precluded from submitting articles to JOPERD for two years following the infraction.
+If it is determined that an article incorporates plagiarized material, the following actions will be taken: (1) the author will receive a formal reprimand from JOPERD; (2) a copy of the reprimand will be sent to the author's institution or place of employment; and (3) the author will be precluded from submitting articles to JOPERD for two years following the infraction.